Franklin Adult Coed Softball Rules (Adopted 2019) amended 4/2023

 21) Overthrows that stay in the fenced area at any of the fields are in play.
 Otherwise, runners advance one base only.

 22) Base runners are not allowed to lead or get a jump.
-A runner's foot must remain on the base until the hitter makes contact with the pitch, if not the runner will be called out. ***Umpires use discretion, if a player steps off to tie a shoe or to stretch do not be so quick to pull the trigger, this rule is meant to stop people from getting a jump or leaving early.
+A runner's foot must remain on the base until the hitter makes contact with the pitch, if not, there will be a team warning issued and the next time it happens, the runner will be called out. ***Umpires use discretion, if a player steps off to tie a shoe or to stretch do not be so quick to pull the trigger, this rule is meant to stop people from getting a jump or leaving early.
 When the play has ended, the runner must immediately return to the base and not try to draw a throw.
 Once the opposing player has control of the ball, the runner should return to the base (unless tagging up to advance).
 If the pitcher has the ball and is within the pitching circle, the play is dead, and the runner must return to the base they were advancing from.
 Once the runner has retreated to the base, they will stay on that base unless the ball is put back into play by the pitcher (i.e. – throws to a base, the ball gets past the defensive player and is live again, etc.).

 23) Base stealing is not allowed; the safety base should be used at first and we will also have a safety home plate with a commit line.
 If home plate is used instead of the safety plate, the runner will be deemed out.
 Once the runner passes the commit line, the play at home becomes a force.